The Richest Basketball Players in France

 9. Ronny Turiaf – 15 million euros

-Sa wealth remains one of the most important among former Bleus, the fruit of his hard work and always positive attitude.
-(Fun fact 🙂 Turiaf overcame open-heart surgery early in his career, an ordeal that didn't stop him from realizing his NBA dream and a bright financial future.
+His fortune remains one of the most significant among former French national team members, the fruit of his hard work and perpetually positive attitude.
+(Fun fact 🙂 Turiaf overcame open-heart surgery at the start of his career, a trial that did not prevent him from fulfilling his NBA dream and securing a bright financial future.

 8. Mickaël Piétrus – 15 million euros

-Another emblematic figure of the Blue in the 2000s, Mickaël "Air France" Piétrus has an estimated fortune of 15 million euros.
-The Guadeloupe winger spent 10 seasons in the NBA, playing for the Golden State Warriors, Orlando Magic (with whom he played in the 2009 NBA Finals) and Boston Celtics.
-Piétrus earned around 35 million dollars of NBA salaries, his biggest contract being a 5-year deal signed in 2008 with Orlando for ~25 M$.
+Another iconic figure of the Les Bleus in the 2000s, Mickaël “Air France” Piétrus has an estimated fortune of 15 million euros.
+The Guadeloupean forward had 10 NBA seasons, playing notably for the Golden State Warriors, Orlando Magic (with whom he competed in the 2009 NBA Finals) and the Boston Celtics.
+Piétrus received approximately 35 million dollars in NBA salaries, his biggest contract being a 5-year deal signed in 2008 with Orlando for ~25 M$.

-His defensive and three-point performances have earned him the nickname Air France and a comfortable income.
-Although he didn't win any major advertising contracts, he was able to invest part of his earnings and prepare for a new career.
-Now retired from the trading floor, Piétrus benefits from his investments and remains close to basketball as a consultant, continuing to make his money grow. millions won by sheer force of will.
+His defensive performances and three-point shooting earned him the nickname Air France across the Atlantic, along with comfortable income.
+Although he did not land major advertising contracts, he was able to invest part of his earnings and prepare for his post-career transition.
+Now retired from the court, Piétrus benefits from his investments and remains close to basketball as a consultant, continuing to grow the millions earned through hard work.

 7. Ian Mahinmi – 28 million euros

-Winner of the NBA title in 2011 with the Dallas Mavericks, Ian Mahinmi has turned his pivotal career into a financial success story.
-His wealth is estimated at 28 million euros.
-Mahinmi has benefited from boom NBA salaries: in 2016, he signed a 4-year contract for 64 million dollars with the Washington Wizards, making him one of the highest-paid French sportsmen that year.
-Over the course of his NBA career, he won over 84 million dollars in total.
-Enough to cover your back!
+NBA champion in 2011 with the Dallas Mavericks, Ian Mahinmi managed to turn his center’s career into a genuine financial success story.
+His fortune is estimated at 28 million euros.
+Mahinmi benefited from the NBA salary boom: in 2016, he signed a 4-year contract for 64 million dollars with the Washington Wizards, making him one of the highest-paid French athletes that year.
+Over the course of his entire NBA career, he earned more than 84 million dollars in total — more than enough to secure his future!

-Despite often playing off the bench, Mahinmi has capitalized on his size (2.11 m) and his sought-after defensive profile.
-Off the pitch, he has invested in several companies and is interested in the business world.
-Retired since 2020, he has remained close to the sporting world (he co-founded a sports and technology company) and benefits from the financial stability acquired during his NBA years.
+Despite often playing a bench role, Mahinmi capitalized on his height (2.11 m) and his prized defensive profile.
+Off the court, he invested in several companies and developed an interest in the business world.
+Retired since 2020, he has remained close to the sporting environment (he co-founded a company in sports and technology) and enjoys the financial stability acquired during his NBA years.

 6. Boris Diaw – 30 million euros

-With an estimated fortune of 30 million euros, Boris "Babac" Diaw occupies the 6ᵉ place.
-NBA Champion 2014 with the San Antonio Spurs, this versatile winger has accumulated nearly 80 million dollars salaries in 14 professional seasons.
-A former captain of the French national team, he notably signed a 5-year ~45 M$ contract with Charlotte in 2008, followed by a 3-year ~22 M$ extension with the Spurs in 2014.
-His longevity in the NBA and his clutch performances have enabled him to pocket handsome checks (several seasons at over 7 M$ annually).
-At the same time, Diaw has won sponsors thanks to his friendly aura.
+With an estimated fortune of 30 million euros, Boris “Babac” Diaw takes 6th place.
+NBA champion 2014 with the San Antonio Spurs, this versatile power forward accumulated nearly 80 million dollars in salaries over 14 professional seasons.
+Former captain of the French national team, he notably signed a 5-year ~45 M$ contract with Charlotte in 2008, then a 3-year ~22 M$ extension with the Spurs in 2014.
+His NBA longevity and clutch performances allowed him to pocket some handsome paychecks (several seasons above 7 M$ annually).
+In parallel, Diaw landed sponsors thanks to his likable public image.

-Grand globetrotter at heart, he launched his own coffee brand and invested in personal projects.
-After retiring from football in 2018, he became manager of the French men's team, passing on his experience.
-His investments and popular image ensure his continued prosperity - all the more so as he has remained financially prudent, to the point of negotiating a bonus of 500 000$ in his contract if he maintained his healthy weight!
+A true globetrotter at heart, he launched his own coffee brand and invested in personal projects.
+After hanging up his sneakers in 2018, he became manager of the French men’s national team, passing on his experience.
+His investments and popular image ensure lasting prosperity – especially since he was careful financially, even negotiating a $500,000 bonus in his contract for maintaining his playing weight!
 Proof that Babac managed his portfolio as well as his assists.

 5. Evan Fournier – 40 million euros

-On the sponsorship side, Fournier has collaborated with sports equipment brands and even launched his own clothing line.
-In 2023, sidelined from the Knicks' rotation, he made a splash by temporarily joining Euroleague side Olympiakos - a financial luxury he can afford thanks to the millions already earned.
-Eventually, his sights are set on a return to the NBA.
-In the meantime, his real estate investments and his already substantial ~40 M€ assets place him among the wealthiest French basketball players in history.
+On the sponsorship side, Fournier collaborated with sporting equipment brands and even launched his own clothing line.
+In 2023, sidelined from the Knicks’ rotation, he made headlines by temporarily joining the EuroLeague (Olympiacos) – a financial luxury he could afford thanks to the millions already earned.
+Ultimately, he aims for a return to the NBA.
+In the meantime, his real estate investments and already substantial net worth of ~40 M€ place him among the wealthiest French basketball players in history.

 4. Joakim Noah – 60 million euros

-Son of the famous singer and tennis champion Yannick Noah (No.1 in our tennis ranking), Joakim Noah has carved out his own path and built a fortune of around 60 million euros.
-The former Chicago Bulls star pivot racked up huge earnings during his 13 seasons in the NBA - it is estimated that he earned a total of almost 145 million dollars in wages.
-In 2014, he was elected Best Defender of the Year in the NBA, cementing his reputation and enabling him to sign a 4-year, 72 M$ contract with the New York Knicks in 2016.
+Son of the famous singer and tennis champion Yannick Noah (number 1 in our tennis ranking), Joakim Noah forged his own path and built a fortune of approximately 60 million euros.
+The former star center of the Chicago Bulls accumulated enormous earnings during his 13 NBA seasons – it is estimated he collected a total of nearly 145 million dollars in salaries.
+In 2014, he was named the NBA Defensive Player of the Year, which cemented his reputation and allowed him to sign a 4-year, 72 M$ contract with the New York Knicks in 2016.

-Despite a career complicated by injuries, Joakim Noah has amassed a handsome fortune.
-His fortune is estimated at 50 million dollars by certain media, but could be higher thanks to his investments.
-Beyond the pitch, Noah has distinguished himself through his commitment to associations (foundation Noah's Arc in Chicago) and a few advertising contracts (notably with Le Coq Sportif).
-Now retired, he divides his time between the United States and France, acting as a basketball ambassador.
-To this day, he remains one of France's richest basketball players. and a well-liked personality who combined family heritage with personal success.
+Despite a career end complicated by injuries, Joakim Noah was thus able to amass a handsome nest egg.
+His fortune is valued at 50 million dollars by some media outlets, but could be higher thanks to his investments.
+Beyond the court, Noah distinguished himself through his charitable commitment (the Noah’s Arc foundation in Chicago) and a few advertising contracts (notably with Le Coq Sportif).
+Now retired, he divides his time between the United States and France, playing the role of basketball ambassador.
+He remains, to this day, one of the wealthiest French basketball players and a well-liked personality, having successfully combined family legacy with personal achievement.

 3. Nicolas Batum – 100 million euros

 On the third step of the podium, Nicolas Batum has an estimated fortune of 100 million euros.
-The Normandy-born winger, still active in the NBA, was able to capitalize on a historic contract signed in 2016 with the Charlotte Hornets: 5 years for $120 million.
-At the time, this deal made him the highest-paid French sportsman in all sports, a status he would retain until the advent of Rudy Gobert.
+The forward from Normandy, still active in the NBA, was able to capitalize on a historic contract signed in 2016 with the Charlotte Hornets: 5 years for 120 million dollars.
+At the time, this deal made him the highest-paid French athlete across all sports, a status he would retain until the rise of Rudy Gobert.

-At the age of 36, he now plays for Philadelphia 76ers and begins the end of his sporting career, but his accounts are already well-filled.
-Serious and committed, Batman (as some fans affectionately call him) has managed his fortune as rigorously as he has his game on the pitch.
+At 36, he now plays for the Philadelphia 76ers and is entering the twilight of his sporting career, but his accounts are already well stocked.
+Serious and dedicated, Batman (as some fans affectionately call him) has managed his fortune with the same rigor as his game on the court.

 2. Rudy Gobert – 150 million euros

-In second place, Rudy Gobert - a veritable colossus at 2.16 m - has an estimated fortune of 150 million euros.
-In just a few years, the pivot from Saint-Quentin has become a financial heavyweight in French sport.
-At the end of 2020, he signs a record contract extension of $205 million over 5 years with the Utah Jazz, making him highest-paid French sportsman in history.
+In second place, Rudy Gobert – a true 2.16 m colossus – has an estimated fortune of 150 million euros.
+The center from Saint-Quentin has become in just a few years a financial heavyweight of French sport.
+In late 2020, he signed a record contract extension of 205 million dollars over 5 years with the Utah Jazz, making him the highest-paid French athlete in history.

-Thanks to this agreement (the third largest contract ever signed for an NBA pivot), Gobert should have pocketed more than 300 M$ career gains by 2026!
-Triple NBA Best DefenderAn All-Star, he has justified every penny of his contracts by his elite performances.
-Now a player with the Minnesota Timberwolves, his annual salary is a stratospheric 41 M$ in 2024.
+Thanks to this deal (the third-largest contract ever signed for an NBA center), Gobert is on track to have pocketed more than 300 M$ in career earnings by 2026!
+Three-time NBA Defensive Player of the Year, an All-Star, he has justified every cent of his contracts with his elite performances.
+Currently a player for the Minnesota Timberwolves, he earns an annual salary of approximately 41 M$ in 2025, a stratospheric level.

-In addition to his salary, Rudy Gobert earns sponsorship income (partnerships with Nikewith the Yop drink, Phenomen watches, etc.) and has invested in real estate in the United States.
-At 32, he's at the peak of his career and of his wealth.
-There's every reason to believe that he could soon be threatening the top spot in this ranking, as his fortune is growing at a rapid pace thanks to his XXL contracts.
+Beyond his salaries, Rudy Gobert earns sponsorship income (partnerships with Nike, the Yop drink brand, Phenomen watches, etc.) and has invested in real estate in the United States.
+At 32, he is at the peak of his career and his wealth.
+All signs suggest he could soon challenge the top spot in this ranking, so quickly is his fortune growing with each XXL contract.

 1. Tony Parker – 200 million euros

-At the top of the ranking Tony Parker with an estimated fortune of around 200 million euros.
-A true living legend of French basketball, TP has won everything on the court - 4 NBA titles with the San Antonio Spurs, 1 Finals MVP award - and turned these successes into hard-earned gold.
-During his NBA career, Parker won almost 160 million euros in salaries (around 170 M$), plus lucrative advertising contracts (Nike, Peak, Tissot...) and income as an author (he has published books) or TV consultant.
+At the top of the ranking stands Tony Parker with an estimated fortune of approximately 200 million euros.
+A true living legend of French basketball, TP won everything on the court – 4 NBA titles with the San Antonio Spurs, 1 Finals MVP title – and turned those successes into hard cash.
+During his NBA career, Parker earned nearly 160 million euros in salaries (approximately 170 M$), to which were added lucrative advertising contracts (Nike, Peak, Tissot…) and income as an author (he published books) and TV consultant.

-In the meantime, TP is enjoying a busy retirement, between business projects, media appearances and family life, with a portfolio as well-stocked as his trophy cabinet.
+In the meantime, TP enjoys a full retirement, between business projects, media appearances and family life, with a portfolio as well-stocked as his trophy cabinet.

 Conclusion

-This ranking of the richest French basketball players in 2025 shows that excellence on the court goes hand in hand with extraordinary financial success.
-Whether it's the meteoric rise of Evan Fournier or the legendary career of Tony Parker, these players have managed to diversify their income and invest intelligently to build their empires.
+This ranking of the richest French basketball players in 2025 demonstrates that excellence on the court goes hand in hand with extraordinary financial success.
+Whether it is Evan Fournier’s meteoric rise or Tony Parker’s legendary journey, these players have managed to diversify their income and invest wisely to build their empires.
 Their success is a reminder that, even far from the NBA spotlight, French basketball has its own heroes, capable of turning every dribble into an economic opportunity.
 A true tribute to these champions who, through their talent and vision, inspire the next generation and redefine the standards of success in the world of sport.

 FAQ – Wealth of French Basketball Players

-- Who will be the richest French basketball player in 2025?
+- Who is the richest French basketball player in 2025?

-The Tony Parkerwith an estimated fortune of around 200 million euros.
-Thanks to his exceptional NBA career (4 championship rings) and his successful investments after retirement, he dominates this financial ranking. - How do French basketball players make money off the court?
+It is Tony Parker, with an estimated fortune of approximately 200 million euros.
+Thanks to his exceptional NBA career (4 championship rings) and his fruitful investments after retirement, he comfortably dominates this financial ranking. - How do French basketball players earn money off the court?

-Several factors explain Parker's lead.
-Firstly, his durability and his NBA track record enabled him to accumulate huge salaries over almost 20 years.
-Secondly, he invested early on in lucrative businesses (basketball club, esport company, etc.), which made his earnings grow.
-What's more, Tony Parker benefited from a high media visibility (high-profile wedding, brand image) which brought him additional advertising contracts.
-In short, he has accumulated sports income and extra-sporting activities better than anyone else, creating a huge gap with other French players. - Can current French players catch up with Parker's fortunes in the future?
+Several factors explain Parker’s lead.
+First, his longevity and record in the NBA allowed him to accumulate enormous salaries over nearly 20 years.
+Then, he invested early in lucrative businesses (basketball club, esports company, etc.), which helped grow his earnings.
+Furthermore, Tony Parker benefited from strong media visibility (high-profile marriage, personal brand) that brought him additional advertising contracts.
+In short, he combined sporting and off-court income better than anyone, creating a massive gap with other French players. - Can current French players catch up to Parker’s fortune in the future?

 Rudy Gobert is the best candidate.
-With his 205 M$ contract, he has more annual income than Parker ever did, and by 2026 he'll have earned over 300 M$ in his career.
-If he invests as skillfully as Parker, he could one day surpass him in wealth.
-Apart from Gobert, the others will have a hard time reaching 200 M€.
-A new prodigy as Victor Wembanyama could perhaps achieve this if he becomes a global superstar, combining big NBA contracts, global sponsorship and longevity.
-In short, it's possible, but it will take careers exceptional on and off the pitch. - Can a French basketball player become rich without playing in the NBA?
+With his 205 M$ contract, he has annual earnings higher than Parker ever received, and by 2026 he will have earned more than 300 M$ in his career.
+If he invests as skillfully as Parker, he could one day surpass him in net worth.
+Apart from Gobert, the others will struggle to reach 200 M€.
+A new prodigy like Victor Wembanyama could perhaps achieve it if he becomes a global superstar, combining large NBA contracts, worldwide sponsors and longevity.
+In summary, it is possible but would require exceptional careers both on and off the court. - Can a French basketball player become wealthy without going through the NBA?